-Either way, when raco pkg update pulls updates to the clone, it will still pull them from the repository corresponding to $\langle pkg\text{-}name \rangle$'s old source, and not from the git remote $\langle url \rangle$.
+Either way, when raco pkg update pulls updates to the clone, it will still pull them from the repository corresponding to $\langle pkg-name \rangle$'s old source, and not from the git remote $\langle url \rangle$.
 Usually, that's what package developers want; when they're not actively modifying a package, other developers' updates should be pulled from the package's main repository.
 In case where $\langle url \rangle$ is the preferred source of updates for raco pkg update, use $\langle url \rangle$ in

 As a further convenience, when building from scratch from the main Racket source repository, the Git configuration ignores a top-level "extra-pkgs" directory.
-The directory is intended to be used as a target for --clone: raco pkg update --clone extra-pkgs/ $\langle pkg$ name) which creates the "extra-pkgs" subdirectory if it Wocs nanexisterve the clone's connection to its central repository by setting an upstream remote, e.g. git remote add upstream \(\lambda url-of-central-\) repo .
+The directory is intended to be used as a target for --clone: raco pkg update --clone extra-pkgs/ $\langle pkg$ name) which creates the "extra-pkgs" subdirectory if it doesn't exist.

+You can preserve the clone's connection to its central repository by setting an upstream remote, e.g. git remote add upstream $\langle url\text{-}of\text{-}central\text{-}$ repo>.
 This gives you the option to periodically pull in commits from the central repository with git pull --ff-only upstream.